Having loved many people who have mental illnesses, Angela has researched as much as she can about the brain and mental illness.

 To someone who has not faced this, it may be hard to understand how you can grieve a living person.
 The terrible thing about mental illness is that the person themselves change.
 It's often a gradual change, from healthy to ill, but they do change.
 As the mental illness holds onto them, like in cases of schizophrenia, dementia, and many other mental illnesses that are gripping those we love, the person gets sicker and sicker.
 Unlike other illnesses, their personality changes, they may become paranoid or even volatile.
-One moment you are talking to the person you used to know, the next, you find them screaming at you and you don't recognize the person before you.
-This can happen from day to day, or even moment to moment.
+One moment you are talking to the person you used to know; the next, you find them screaming at you, and you don't recognize the person before you, which can happen from day to day, or even moment to moment.
 Unfortunately, as a loved one, we need to learn to cope with this new change.
-We nee to grieve the loss we are experiencing and begin setting new boundaries.
+We need to grieve the loss we are experiencing and begin setting new boundaries.

 Setting boundaries does not mean outright rejection.
-It means, I am limiting their influence on my life.
-This is probably the hardest part of this kind of grief, because where the boundaries should be is different for every person.
+It means that I am limiting their influence on my life, which is probably the hardest part of this kind of grief because where the boundaries should be is different for every person.
 The ill person may deal with certain people better than others.
 And different people deal with someone with mental illness more easily than others.

-One question to ask yourself when setting up boundaries is does that person take advantage of you.
-If they take advantage of you, it's important for you to learn to say, "no." Until you learn to say no, they will continue to take advantage of you.
-You may feel you have responsibility to that person, the truth is that if they are an adult, even if they are your child, you do not have a responsibility to be at their beck and call.
-In some cases saying, "no" is actually being more loving to that person, especially in cases of enabling.
+One question to ask yourself when setting up boundaries does that person take advantage of you.
+If they take advantage of you, you must learn to say, "no." Until you learn to say no, they will continue to take advantage of you.
+You may feel you have a responsibility to that person; the truth is that if they are an adult, even if they are your child, you do not have a responsibility to be at their beck and call.
+In some cases saying, "no" is being more loving to that person, especially in cases of enabling.

-Also, when we set up boundaries towards our loved ones, it allows us to better help them, since our emotions are not worn and patience lost.
+Also, when we set up boundaries towards our loved ones, it allows us to help them better since our emotions are not high, and patience is not lost.

 Also, you need to be honest with yourself.
-One of the hardest question, especially as a parent, needs to ask themselves is am I enabling this person.
-Many parents of mentally ill adult children, feel that they need to care for that person, even though that person is capable of caring for themselves.
-By setting up boundaries, you are making them take responsibility of themselves and their actions.
+One of the hardest questions, especially as a parent, needs to ask themselves is am I enabling this person.
+Many parents of mentally ill adult children feel that they need to care for that person, even though that person is capable of caring for themselves.
+By setting up boundaries, you are making them take responsibility for themselves and their actions.
 It also teaches them to become more independent.

-Friends, siblings, etc can also do this.
-Are you allowing them to worsen than illness and preventing them from getting the help they need.
-This needs to be assessed very carefully, since its easy to make excuses for your reasons for intervening or helping the person out.
-Often we have good intention with disastrous results.
+Friends, siblings, etc. can also do this.
+Are you allowing them to worsen than illness and preventing them from getting the help they need, which needs to be assessed very carefully since it's easy to make excuses for your reasons for intervening or helping the person out.
+Often we have good intentions with disastrous results.

 Is This a Toxic Relationship

 Another thing you need to ask yourself; is this a toxic relationship?
-A toxic relationship means any type of relationship where you are being abused mentally, verbally, or physically.
-This is the hardest kind of boundary, because for your own protection, you need to distance yourself from the abuser.
-Its hard to distance ourselves from someone we love.
-We often want to a martyr in order to help the other person.
-We cannot do that at the expense of ourselves.
-This is not a selfish tactic.
+A toxic relationship means any relationship where you are abused mentally, verbally, or physically, which is the hardest kind of boundary because, for your protection, you need to distance yourself from the abuser.
+It's hard to distance ourselves from someone we love.
+We often want to be a martyr in order to help the other person, but we cannot do that at the expense of ourselves.
+Not risking our emotional well being is not a selfish tactic.

 Once you have set up boundaries, allow yourself time to cry.
 The one thing you need to remember is that you are losing someone.
 Maybe they are physically present in your life, but mentally the person you once loved is gone.
 Let yourself mourn.
 Remember the good times, but know that the good times you had were not with this person.
 It was a healthy version of this person.
 You can hope you will have them back but be realistic.
 In most cases, unless that person seeks medical help, they will never be back.
 They may have moments where they are doing better than other times, but expect that things can change right back quickly.